cloudquery/cloudquery/plugins/source/datadog/CONTRIBUTING.md

 ### Step 1.
 Add the service to the client

 When adding support for new APIs, you may need to add a new service to the client.
 To do this:
- 1. open `codegen/services/clients.go` and add the client from the Datadog SDK to the list of clients
+ 1. Open `codegen/services/clients.go` and add the client from the Datadog SDK to the list of clients
- 2. run `make gen-mocks` to generate the service interface and mocks
+ 2. Run `make gen-mocks` to generate the service interface and mocks

 ### Step 2.
 Add the resource to the plugin